-combating the never awake feeling by Admin
+combating the never awake feeling

 What is it about summer time (and fall, winter, spring) that makes you feel so tired?
 In the summer, it’s too hot.
 Hot and stuffy and sleepy feeling.
 In the winter time, it’s too cold which makes you feel angry and want to just crawl into bed.